-With easy access to tools and features like caching, staging sites, and the MOJO Marketplace premium theme shop integration, everything you need to create and manage your new website is available at your fingertips with Bluehost.
+With easy access to tools and features, such as caching, staging sites, and the MOJO Marketplace premium theme shop integration, everything you need to create and manage your new website is available at your fingertips with Bluehost.

 Bluehost Control Panel Access

 If you need even more control over and access to your website and its hosting environment, you can launch cPanel.
-Although Bluehost has applied their own skin to cPanel, you still get access to all the usual tools through the control panel.
+Although Bluehost has applied its own skin to cPanel, you still get access to all of the usual tools through the control panel.

 Bluehost has done a good job of simplifying the process of creating and managing a WordPress website.
-By adding a useful set of controls to your WordPress installation, you should be able to find all the features and tools from your hosting account in one central location.
+The useful set of controls added to your WordPress installation means you should be able to find all of the features and tools from your hosting account in one central location.

 HostGator Account and Website Management

-To stay competitive with other affordable web hosts like Bluehost and GoDaddy, HostGator are in the process of updating their customer portal.
-However, the new version isn’t yet widely available and instead, most users will still manage their HostGator account through the standard customer area.
+To stay competitive with other affordable web hosts, such as Bluehost and GoDaddy, HostGator is in the process of updating its customer portal.
+However, the new version isn’t yet widely available, and, instead, most users will still manage their HostGator account through the standard customer area.